Marcus Annius Verus (grandfather of Marcus Aurelius): Biography

-He died in 138, nearly aged ninety.
+He died in 138, aged nearly ninety.
 Marcus Aurelius says in his "Meditations": "From my grandfather Verus, [I learned] a kindly disposition and sweetness of temper".
 In his elder years, he had a mistress, of whom he expresses gratitude that "I wasn’t raised by my grandfather's mistress for longer than I was".

 Family

 Verus married Rupilia Faustina (fl.
 90 AD), a daughter of the consul Libo Rupilius Frugi and probably Vitellia Galeria Fundania, daughter of emperor Vitellius.
 Frugi also had another daughter named Rupilia who was the grandniece of emperor Trajan.
 Verus had at least three children by Faustina: